Many Liberty Ships were built here during WW II

 Most of the shipyard is now gone having been sold for commercial development.
 There still remains the 110,000 sf Industrial Center Building (the ICB Building and formerly the Yard Office) currently housing over 120 artist studios; the Marinship Warehouse (see “You Are Here” in the photo above or the big white building in the satellite view in the map below) which holds the Marinship Exhibit and San Francisco Bay Model; and Marinship Park (where the “Outfitting Shops” in the photo above were formerly located) now a grassy park used once a year for the Sausalito Art Festival.
 The north end of Marinship is now home to over 500 houseboats.

 Admission is FREE to an exhibit about Marinship Shipyards which is housed in the same Warehouse building as the Bay Model Visitor Center.
 It’s a small but very interesting reminder of the important WWII shipyard once located here.

 You may (1) hold down left click button to drag this map, (2) hover over & click icon to see more details, (3) double left click on map to recenter & move in closer, or (4) double right click on map to move out.

 Hours & more Info: Marinship Exhibit & SF Bay Model.

-Sausalito map – Show precise locations of different things to do
+- Sausalito Map and Tiburon Map – Show precise locations of different things to do